Objective trajectories in hybrid classical-quantum dynamics: The classical-quantum master equation and its unravelling

 Higher order terms can lead to diffusion in phase space.
 For example, at first order in $\tau$, Eq.~\eqref{eq:cq-expanded} will acquire terms of the form

-where for ease of presentation we have taken all $\tau_{\alpha\beta}=\tau$.
+where for ease of presentation we have taken all $\tau_{\alpha\beta}=\tau$ and used the Einstein summation convention to suppress the summation over $\alpha, \beta$ on the right hand side of Equation \eqref{eq:diffusion}.
 Such terms lead to diffusion in phase-space, with $D\ab_{p,ij}(z)$ being the diffusion term usually found in the Fokker-Planck equation, or arising from Langevin dynamics.
 When $W\ab(z|z-\Delta)$ is deterministic in $q$, but diffusive in $p$, we shall refer to it as dynamics of the {\it Langevin type}.
 It is possible to also have terms appearing in the expansion which give rise to friction.
 We discuss such master equations in greater detail in Sec.~\ref{sec:con}.
 If the dynamics is of the Langevin type, then one can verify that the equation of motion for $\dot{q}$ is unchanged by the diffusive terms appearing in Eq.~\eqref{eq:cq-expanded}.
 Inverting this expression gives $p(q,\dot{q})$.
 On the other hand, master equations which contain terms $D\ab_{qp,ij}$ and $D\ab_{q,ij}(z)$ in their expansion, we shall call {\it q-diffusive} and we will discuss such master equations in more detail elsewhere.
 Care should be taken in any expansion of $W\ab(z|z-\Delta)$ -- although the full dynamics is completely positive, if we truncate our expansion to any finite order, it is not.
+Note that because the jumps are in classical momenta, and not position, the dynamics is local and there is no signalling.
+However, if we considered evolution operators which jump in position, we would encounter some violation of faster-than-light signalling.
+To address this problem, we have to go to a generalization of the classical-quantum theory, which involves Lorentz symmetry and quantum field theory, which we study in \cite{pathIntegral}.